DHS barred Harvard from enrolling international students. Here’s what’s at stake and what’s still uncertain | News Channel 3-12

 (CNN) — The Trump administration’s decision on Thursday to revoke Harvard University’s ability to enroll international students raises significant questions about the impact on the school community and its academic research.

-The move drastically escalated the university’s dispute with the White House over federal funding, after the Trump administration froze $2.2 billion in funds last month when Harvard said it would not concede to its demands, including reforming its international student program.

-Harvard was the first academic institution to rebuke key policy changes the Trump administration has demanded of elite US universities.
-The university has called the DHS action to bar the university from enrolling international students “unlawful” and says it’s working “to quickly provide guidance and support to members of our community.”

-Here are some of the answers to key questions about how the decision could impact Harvard:
+Here are answers to key questions about how the decision could affect the school:

 What is Harvard’s international student population?

+The decision drastically escalates the university’s dispute with the White House over federal funding.
+The Trump administration froze $2.2 billion in funds last month when Harvard said it would not concede to White House demands, including reforming its international student program.

-In the 2024-2025 academic year, there were 6,793 international students enrolled at Harvard University, making up roughly 27% of its total enrollment.
+In the 2024-2025 academic year, there were 6,793 international students enrolled at Harvard, making up roughly 27% of its total enrollment.

-The decision by DHS will impact a substantial portion of the university’s community, with its international academic population comprising 9,970 people, the school said.
+The decision by the Department of Homeland Security will impact a substantial portion of the university’s community, with its international academic population comprising 9,970 people, the school said.

 Harvard said it is “committed to maintaining our ability to host our international students and scholars, who hail from more than 140 countries and enrich the University and this nation,” according to a statement on its website.

-Note: Correction: An earlier version of this story misattributed a quote about how Harvard relies heavily on international student funding.
-It was said by DHS Secretary Kristi Noem in April.